200+ Travel Agent Rates, 2023 [+PDF Download]

 Yep.
 They can and do.
 So when you read about specific travel agent discounts below, be sure you always check directly with your supplier/ BDM (Business Development Manager) for the most updated travel agent discount policy!

-7. If You Book Under a Host, Will You Get Your Discount?
+7. Q: If You Book Under a Host agency, Will You Get Your Discount?

 Yes.
-Your host does not get all the glory, don’t worry.
 When you set up your logins on host portals, suppliers will know which agent booked what and you’ll get your due glory.

 When you set up your logins on host portals, suppliers will know which agent booked what and you’ll get your due glory.